zmahfuz0613/Rails-Active-Record-Migrations/README.md

 6. Add a validation that `year` contains 4 digits and provide an error message if the year is too short.

 7. Generate a migration that will rename the `moonroof` field to `sunroof`.

-8. Enter `rails console` and add 4 cars to your database.

-9. Update the color of the first `Car` in your database.

-10. Delete the 3rd `Car` in your database.

 ### BONUS